adimalla/clTerm/README.md

 </br>

-5. Exception handling functions are provided to throw and catch, exceptions produced by the console APIs, Exception, handling functions are dependent on console handle.
-Console APIs throw exceptions internally to the console handle, which can be caught by the catch_exception(...) function or viewed as, symbols in a live debug view.
+5. Exception handling functions are provided to throw and catch exceptions produced by the console API methods.
+Exception, handling functions are dependent on console handle and throw exceptions internally to the console handle which can be caught by the catch_exception(...) function or viewed as symbols in a live debug view.

 </br>